Skip to content

 Salineras Ticket Separate ticket on site; not included in the Boleto Turístico del Cusco.

-Moray Times MINCETUR states 07:00 to 17:00; local variations possible.
+Moray Hours MINCETUR states 07:00 to 17:00; local variations possible.

-Note on practice: information on times and tariffs occasionally changes.
+Practical note: Information on times and tariffs occasionally changes.
 A look at notices at ticket offices and entrances saves discussions and nerves.

-Why Maras and Moray go together
+Why Maras and Moray fit together

 Salineras de Maras: Overview